-- VMT is a unit to measure the total number of miles made by all motor vehicles in the City on an average weekday.
+- VMT is a unit to measure the total number of miles made by all motor vehicles in the City on an average weekday during the Fall season.
 To capture the increase in the population, VMT per capita is reported annually.